unroastedcrowbar/products-api/README.md

 ## Logging and Monitoring
 We will probably want to set up logging and monitoring dashboards.
 Perhaps set up thresholds that alert a Slack criticals channel.

+## Client Generation
+Since this is using OpenAPI, any potential clients (Java, Javascript, Python, etc.) can be auto-generated with Swagger CodeGen.
+This requires some exploration.